Scaling limits for the critical Fortuin-Kastelyn model on a random planar map II: local estimates and empty reduced word exponent: Introduction

 In this paper, we continue the theme of \cite{gms-burger-cone} by studying the fine asymptotic properties of the word associated with a critical FK planar map.
 In particular, we will prove a variety of \emph{local estimates} which give us up-to-constants asymptotics for the probability that the reduced word corresponding to a word sampled from the inventory accumulation model contains a \emph{particular} number of symbols of each type.
 Such estimates play a crucial role in the study of small-scale events associated with the inventory accumulation model, e.g.\ the event that the associated lattice walk ends up at a particular point after a given amount of time.
 Local estimates are not proven in the works~\cite{shef-burger,gms-burger-cone,blr-exponents}, which focus mainly on the behavior of the word at large scales.
 The starting point of the proofs of our local estimates is the bivariate local limit theorem of Doney~\cite{doney-bivariate}.

 As an application of our estimates, in Theorem \ref{thm-local-conv} we will prove that if we condition on the lattice walk in the hamburger-cheeseburger model to stay in the first quadrant for a certain amount of time and end up at a fix interior point, then the walk converges in the scaling limit to a correlated Brownian bridge conditioned on staying in the first quadrant.
 As another application, in Theorem~\ref{thm-empty-prob} we obtain the exact exponent of the probability that a word of length $2n$ reduces to the empty word.
+This latter estimate is equivalent to a certain estimate for the partition function of the critical FK planar map model, up to an error of $n^{o_n(1)}$; see Section~\ref{sec-partition-function}.

 The estimates established in this paper will also be used in the forthcoming work~\cite{gms-burger-finite}, in which we will prove analogues of the scaling limit results of~\cite{shef-burger,gms-burger-cone} for the finite-volume version of the model in~\cite{shef-burger} (which is encoded by a word of length $2n$ conditioned to reduce to the empty word); and in~\cite{gwynne-miller-cle}, in which the first author and J. Miller prove convergence of the full topological structure of FK planar maps to that of a conformal loop ensemble on an independent Liouville quantum gravity surface.

-{\bf Acknowledgments} We thank Nina Holden, Cheng Mao, Jason Miller, and Scott Sheffield for helpful discussions.
+{\bf Acknowledgments} We thank Ga\"etan Borot, Nina Holden, Cheng Mao, Jason Miller, and Scott Sheffield for helpful discussions.
+We thank an anonymous referee for many helpful comments on an earlier version of this article.
 We thank the Isaac Newton Institute for its hospitality during part of our work on this project.
 The first author was supported by the U.S. Department of Defense via an NDSEG fellowship.
 The second author was partially supported by NSF grant DMS-1209044.